 To add a widget to the Master Layout:

-- Click on the 'Master Layout' step in the bottom left of the App Builder as shown below:
+Click on the 'Master Layout' step in the bottom left of the App Editor as shown below:

 3. Insert a text, variable, button or other widget into the Master Layout

 4. Confirm that the new widget is present on each step

 Removing A Widget from Master Layout on an Individual Step

 Let's say that you want a widget to appear on every step except for one.
 You need to remove the widget from the one step so you don't need to copy and paste it into each one.

 Click on the widget and note the lack of resize handles.